No. AU0132APP Active

-Beginning in 2022, GISA’s consulting actuary is performing their valuation of ultimate losses for Ontario PPA based on full year loss development data.
+Beginning in 2022, GISA’s consulting actuary performs their valuation of ultimate losses for Ontario PPA based on full year loss development data.
 The “Automobile Loss Development Factor Report” has been significantly enhanced to include a comprehensive industry claims valuation.

 GISA’s consulting actuary considers the following methodologies in their projections:

 Results from various projection methodologies are considered in the final ultimate losses’ selections.